Heroic Old-School Roleplaying

 • A restrained creature:

-• can’t move, and
+• is unable to move, and

 • has disadvantage on attack rolls and ability checks that require moving.